insurance dispute arbitration in Hopland, California 95449

 Arbitration War: The Hopland Fire Insurance Dispute

 In the quiet town of Hopland, California, nestled among rolling vineyards and towering redwoods, a fierce arbitration battle unfolded in early 2023.
 The case involved a devastating fire that swept through a family-owned winery, Redwood Crest Vineyards, on August 15, 2022.
-The owner, Maria Castillo, filed an insurance claim with Summit Mutual Insurance for $1.2 million in damages, but the insurer offered only $600,000—half of what she believed was owed.
+The owner, the claimant, filed an insurance claim with Summit Mutual Insurance for $1.2 million in damages, but the insurer offered only $600,000—half of what she believed was owed.
 The dispute escalated to arbitration in February 2023.

 Summit Mutual’s adjusters argued that several claimed losses were either inflated or excluded.
 They disputed the valuation of the lost inventory, particularly the aging barrels of premium wine, and contended that María hadn’t taken “reasonable steps” to mitigate the business interruption losses.
 According to them, the winery’s revenue drop was partially due to market conditions, not only the fire.